Family History Fanatics

 Since the death record is light on relationship details, how do I know it identifies my ancestor?

-Remember how I highlighted my direct ancestor Richard Townley in my genealogy research plan?
-(If not, go back and read this blog post.)
+Remember how I highlighted my direct ancestor, Richard Townley, in my genealogy research plan?
+(If not, read My Genealogy Research Brick Wall: The John Townley Case Study.)

 On the digital image, I noticed a familiar residence.
-The address 82 Van Horne appears in the research of Richard Townley.
+The address 82 Van Horne appears in Richard Townley's research.

-This was the golden ticket that confirmed this document belongs to my ancestor.
-Now, I just need more proof for the biographical information.
+This was the golden ticket that confirmed this document belonged to my ancestor.
+Now, I just need more proof of the biographical information.

 ↪️ Are you struggling to break through your brick walls?